ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

-In addition to generating a valid transaction, this method returns an anonymous function which calls `confirmTX`. `confirmTX` sends the generated TX to the VM, makes sure that it was accepted, and checks that the result associated with the TX is expected.
-With this in mind, we have:
+In addition to generating a valid transaction, this method returns an anonymous function which calls `confirmTX`. `confirmTX` sends the generated TX to the VM, makes sure that it was accepted, and checks that the TX outputs are as expected.

 ```golang
 func confirmTx(ctx context.Context, require *require.Assertions, uri string, txID ids.ID, receiverAddr codec.Address, receiverExpectedBalance uint64) {